1998 Big 12 Championship Game

 The 1998 Big 12 Championship Game was played on December 5, 1998, at the Trans World Dome in St. Louis, Missouri, United States.
 The game determined the 1998 football champion of the Big 12 Conference.
 The Texas A&M Aggies, winners of the South Division of the Big 12, narrowly beat the Kansas State Wildcats, who won the North division, by a score of 36–33 in double overtime.
 This would be the only time the two teams met in the Big 12 Championship Game.
-Texas A&M would not win the South Division again until 2010, when they shared it with Oklahoma and Oklahoma State.
+It was the last appearance Texas A&M would make in the Big 12 Championship Game, and they would not win the South Division again until 2010, when they tied with Oklahoma and Oklahoma State, but lost the tiebreaker.
 K-State went on to win the North in 2000 and 2003, when they also beat Oklahoma to capture their first conference title since 1934.

 The game remains infamous among K-State fans, as the Wildcats' loss prevented them from being invited to what would have been the program's first-ever National Championship game.

 The Wildcats were coached by Bill Snyder.
 They came into the game with an 11–0 record, including an 8–0 record in Big 12 play.
 The Aggies, coached by R. C. Slocum, went into the game with a 10–2 record including a 7–1 mark in conference play.

 Leading up to the game

-The Wildcats were undefeated heading into the game, only needing a win to secure a spot in their first ever National Championship game after UCLA had already lost the same day.
+Texas A&M was coming off a loss in the previous week to their bitter rival, the Texas Longhorns, 26–24.
+The loss did not stop the Aggies from winning the South Division, and set them up with a match-up with the North Division Champion, Kansas State.

-Texas A&M was just coming off of a loss in the previous week to their bitter rival, the Texas Longhorns, 26–24.
-The loss did not stop the Aggies from winning the South Division, and set them up with a match-up with the North Division Champion and #1 (Coaches Poll) team in the country, Kansas State.
+The Wildcats, meanwhile, had bigger implications for their season on the line.
+Although the Coaches Poll had Kansas State at #1 and the Associated Press poll had them at #2, the Bowl Championship Series poll entering the Big 12 Championship Game had them situated at #3, trailing Tennessee and UCLA.
+Earlier that day, however, UCLA lost to unranked Miami at the Orange Bowl; this meant that, provided that Kansas State won the game, the Wildcats would guarantee themselves a spot in the first BCS national championship game at the Fiesta Bowl.